fedesilva/minnieml/README.md

         - write your own packing instructions, per platform even.
   - you can also explicitly declare things like uniqueness and borrowing
     - so you can control precisely how memory is used, when and where it's copied.
-      - and enables you to hint the memory management inference algorithm
+      - and enables you to tweak the memory management inference algorithm
         - enforce not escaping, not sharing, etc

 - Pod and Module system
+  - pods are distribution units
   - pods are top level modules
   - canon, like modules
   - native exports (to compile to c libraries) need to specify specialization rules for parametric types